empicano/aiomqtt/docs/publishing-a-message.md

 MQTT messages can be sent with different levels of reliability.
 When publishing a message and when subscribing to a topic you can set the `qos` parameter to one of the three Quality of Service levels:

 - QoS 0 (**"At most once"**): The message is sent once, with no guarantee of delivery.
 This is the fastest and least reliable option.
-This is the default of asyncio-mqtt.
+This is the default of aiomqtt.
 - QoS 1 (**"At least once"**): The message is delivered at least once to the receiver, possibly multiple times.
 The sender stores messages until the receiver acknowledges receipt.
 - QoS 2 (**"Exactly once"**): The message is delivered exactly once to the receiver, guaranteed through a four-part handshake.
 This is the slowest and most reliable option.